 Biofreeze/Hygenic Performance Health, Inc.

 Biofreeze products are widely used by chiropractic doctors and other healthcare professionals to help relieve pain and facilitate recovery from muscle strains.
 Biofreeze is a subsidiary of Hygenic Performance Health, Inc. based in Akron, Ohio.
-Hygenic Performance Health also manufactures Thera-Band exercise tubing, balance boards and other products widely used by chiropractic doctors and physical therapists.
+Hygenic Performance Health also manufactures Thera-Band exercise tubing, balance boards and other products.
+They are widely used by chiropractic doctors and physical therapists.

-In 2008, Hygenic Performance Health provided substantial financial support and products to NWHSU’s health clinics and the Wolfe-Harris Center for Clinical Studies research program.
+In 2008, Hygenic Performance Health provided substantial financial support and products to NWHSU’s health clinics.
+They also provided support to the Wolfe-Harris Center for Clinical Studies research program.

 Center for Diagnostic Imaging (CDI)